jasonpit/resume/resume.md

 - Led complex SharePoint and Power Platform global migrations with **zero production downtime**, ensuring seamless transitions for critical business units.

-- Oversaw the development of an M365 Outlook-based threat reporting solution, enabling rapid incident response in collaboration with WBD Security, FBI, and Homeland Security.
+- Collaborated with internal teams and Microsoft support to develop an M365 Outlook-based physical threat reporting button, enabling employees to escalate serious incidents (e.g., bomb or death threats) to WBD Security.
+The solution automatically formats captured data for rapid intake by physical security teams and downstream escalation to Homeland Security and the FBI.

 - Collaborated with a cross-functional engineering team on early enterprise testing and rollout planning for Microsoft 365 Copilot, contributing to AI-native adoption strategies across cloud and collaboration workflows.